A couple of millennia ago, ancient Rome ruled over much of Europe, Africa, and western Asia.

-The formidable might and efficiency of ancient Roman military played a pivotal role in the rapid expansion of contemporary Roman civilization.
-A part of the Roman military power, the Roman legions formed the largest units in the Roman army.
-Each legion consisted of around 3000 well-trained men during the early republic days.
-This number was later expanded to adjust up to 5200 men in each legion during the Imperial era.
-A typical Roman legion would have 10 cohorts (about 5000 men).
+The formidable might and efficiency of the ancient Roman military played a pivotal role in the rapid expansion of ancient Roman civilization.
+Roman legions formed the largest units in the Roman army.
+In the early days of the republic, each legion consisted of around 3,000 well-trained men.
+This number was later expanded to up to 5,200 men in each legion during the imperial era.
+A typical Roman legion would have 10 cohorts (about 5,000 men).
 This changed around the second half of the first century when the number was kept at nine cohorts of standard size.

 10. Legio III Gallica

-Since the legion’s cognomen (the third name) Gallica seemingly originates from the word “Gaul”, it is assumed that most of the Gallica recruits must have been from Gaul.
+Since the legion’s cognomen (third or nickname) “Gallica” seemingly originates from the word Gaul, it is assumed that most of the Gallica recruits must have been from Gaul.
 The legion had a bull as its symbol (as did pretty much every legion formed under Julius Caesar).
-The Gallica helped Caesar carry out major campaigns against the republic, the highlights being battles of Pharsalus and Munda.
+The Gallica helped Caesar carry out major campaigns against the republic, the highlights being the battles of Pharsalus and Munda.

-After the fall of Caesar, almost the entire third Gallica legion was handed over to Mark Antony to assist him in the battles against Parthians.
-It is said that the brave men of Gallica legion fought gallantly against the far stronger might of Parthians.
-They eventually had to retreat but not before having saved the rest of the Roman army already engaged in the battle.
+After the fall of Caesar, almost the entire Third Gallica was handed over to Mark Antony to assist him in the battles against the Parthians.
+It is said that the brave men of the Gallica fought gallantly against the far stronger might of the Parthians.
+They eventually had to retreat but not before saving the rest of the Roman army already engaged in the battle.

 9. Legio VI Victrix

 The legion saw its first action in 41 BC right around its formation when it fought alongside Octavian at Perusia in his campaign against Mark Antony’s wife and brother.
-The Victrix played a crucial role in bringing down Antony and Cleopatra to their knees by running through their opponents during the Pannonian campaigns in 39-36 BC.
-Perhaps the biggest blow to any chances of Antony and Cleopatra claiming the empire came when Legio Vi Victrix, along with other legions, defeated the enemy in the battle of Actium.
+The Victrix played a crucial role in bringing Antony and Cleopatra to their knees by running through their opponents during the Pannonian campaigns of 39 to 36 BC.
+Perhaps the biggest blow to any chances of Antony and Cleopatra claiming the empire came when Legio VI Victrix, along with other legions, defeated the enemy in the Battle of Actium.

 8. Legio XVIII

-Some historians also state that Legio XVIII might have been among the group of eight legions Mark Antony was supposed to have from Augustus in his campaign against Parthians.
+Some historians also state that Legio XVIII might have been among the group of eight legions Mark Antony was supposed to have had from Augustus in his campaign against the Parthians.
 But Augustus never delivered on his promise.

 7. Equestris Legion

-The Legio X Equestris or the Tenth Mounted Legion was enlisted by Julius Caesar in 61 BC during his governor days at Hispania Ulterior.
-Around the time when Caesar started his governing duties at Hispania, he realized he was one more legion short to kick off his carefully constructed campaign.
-That is when he formed the Equestris legion, the first legion Caesar levied personally, and one that proved to be the most trustworthy.
+The Legio X Equestris or the 10th Mounted Legion was created by Julius Caesar in 61 BC during his governor days at Hispania Ulterior.
+Around the time when Caesar started his governing duties at Hispania, he realized he was one legion short in order to kick off his carefully planned campaign.
+That is when he formed the Equestris Legion, the first legion Caesar levied personally, and one that proved to be the most trustworthy.